 - What material is the structure of the building made out of?

 - What materials require heat?
-Materials may include paint, tiling, adhesives, and finish work, like molding, trim, door jams, and cabinets.
+Materials may include painting, tiling, adhesives, and finish work, like molding, trim, door jams, and cabinets.

 - What is the size of the space that requires heat?
 Determine the total cubic feet, not just square feet.
 You need to know more than just a basic floor plan, as you’ll need to have an understanding of the height and clearance levels.